javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

 3. `pow(2, 2) = 2 * pow(2, 1)`
 4. `pow(2, 1) = 2`

-So, the recursion reduces a function call to a simpler one, and then -- to even more simpler, and so on, until the result becomes obvious.
+So, the recursion reduces a function call to a simpler one, and then -- to an even simpler one, and so on, until the result becomes obvious.

 ````smart header="Recursion is usually shorter"
 A recursive solution is usually shorter than an iterative one.